 We understand that some operators have requested a contract price adjustment during the term of the current determination.
-BusNSW has advised that bus operators and TfNSW have not resolved adjustment requests arising from loss of fare revenue resulting from IPART's reduction in maximum fares in the 2017 review.
+BusNSW has advised that bus operators and TfNSW have not resolved adjustment requests arising from loss of fare revenue resulting from IPART's reduction in maximum fares in the 2017 review.73

-We have modelled the expected impact of our Draft fare proposals on operators' total revenue and fare revenue.
-We have also proposed a framework to assist both bus operators and TfNSW with contract price adjustments that result from the proposed changes to maximum fares.
+We have modelled the expected impact of our determination and recommendations on operators' total revenue and fare revenue.
+We have also proposed a framework to assist both bus operators and TfNSW with contract price adjustments that result from the changes to maximum fares.

-7.1 Impact of proposed fares on fare revenue varies by operator
+7.1 The impact on fare revenue varies by operator

-Although we are proposing fare reductions for all trip distances, on the whole, we expect that our proposed fares will not have a substantial impact on total operator revenue.
+Although we have determined lower fares for all trip distances, on the whole, we expect that these fares will not have a substantial impact on total operator revenue.
 However, the impact on fare revenue is likely to vary for individual operators.

 Under their service contracts with TfNSW, operators receive a regular contract payment for providing services.
 They also keep any revenue they collect from fares.
-In total, across all rural and regional bus operators, fare revenue collected in 2019-20 was around \$6 million - or less than 2% of the total revenue they received.
+In total, across all rural and regional bus operators, fare revenue collected in 2019-20 was around \$6 million - or less than 2% of the total revenue they received.74

 The importance of fare revenue varies across operators and depends on their size and the particular mix of services they provide (see Box 7.1).
-On average, small and very small operators receive less than 1% of their revenue from fares (as they largely provide school- only services), while medium operators receive around 2% and large operators receive around 4%.
+On average, small and very small operators receive less than 1% of their revenue from fares (as they largely provide dedicated school services), while medium operators receive around 2% and large operators receive around 4%.75

-&lt;sup>58 BusNSW submission to the Issues Paper, 7 August 2020, p 2.
+73 BusNSW submission to the Issues Paper, 7 August 2020, p 2.

-&lt;sup>59 Information provided by TfNSW.
+74 Information provided by TfNSW.

-&lt;sup>60 Information provided by TfNSW.
+75 Information provided by TfNSW.